saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services/index.md

 ### LoadBalancer (Mostly used in cloud)

-- LoadBalancer service is an extension of NodePort service.
-When creating an external load balancer, NodePort and ClusterIP Service are automatically created.
 - It exposes the Service externally using **a cloud provider’s load balancer** to access the cluster only if the underlying infrastructure provides some kind of "load balancer as a service" (e.g. ELB on AWS, GLB on GCE ...)
 - The actual creation of the load balancer happens asynchronously.
 - Each cloud provider (AWS, Azure, GCP, etc) has its own native load balancer implementation.
 The cloud provider will create a load balancer, which then automatically routes requests to your Kubernetes Service.